Read the statement on recent takedown attempts here

 Professional Qualification Requirements

-Requirements for a position of a leading librarian are:
+Requirements for the position of Leading Librarian:

 There is no information available.